-The thing that most terrifies bicyclists in the city is the thing for which the roads that most of them ride were built: the car.
-Namely, getting hit by a one.
-We wanted to see if there were a simple way to help make cyclists more safe and help them develop the sixth sense for the approach of cars from behind that cyclists all develop with time and more than a little of dangerous trial and error.
+The thing that terrifies bicyclists most in the city is getting hit by a car.
+We wanted to see if there were a simple way to help make cyclists safer and help them develop the sixth sense for the approach of cars from behind that cyclists all develop with time and more than a little of dangerous trial and error.
 We tried to think of what could allow a cyclist to feel the approach of a car without heavy or expensive gear.
 We call it, cheekily, reardar.
-In this post we’ll explain how we’re making a radar unit small enough to fit in the back-pocket of cyclist and cheap enough to be worn while biking in the city.
+In this post, we’ll explain how we’re making a radar unit small enough to fit in the back pocket of cyclist and cheap enough to be worn while biking in the city.

 This little 24Ghz radar unit can be found on Alibaba for about $3.